Mirantis/compliance/README.md

     `docker run --rm -v "$PWD":/opencontrol -w /opencontrol opencontrolorg/compliance-masonry docs gitbook FedRAMP-moderate`

+If you prefer to generate a Word doc based on the official FedRAMP SSP template, you can follow the instructions at https://github.com/opencontrol/fedramp-templater.

-## Pre-Built SSP templates for Docker EE
+## Precompiled SSP templates for Docker EE

-Docker also provides pre-built System Security Plan (SSP) templates for authorizing Docker Enterprise Edition on various FedRAMP P-ATO'd IaaS providers, as indicated in the table below.
+Docker also provides precompiled System Security Plan (SSP) templates for authorizing Docker Enterprise Edition on various FedRAMP P-ATO'd IaaS providers, as indicated in the table below.
 These can be obtained by contacting [compliance@docker.com](mailto:compliance@docker.com).
-These templates are **not** the official cloud providers' SSP templates but rather show both the controls inherited from that IaaS provider's P-ATO and the controls applicable to Docker Enterprise Edition Advanced.
-When conducting an ATO, it is still your responsibility to request the provider's official SSP package as appropriate and conduct your own security analysis.
+These templates are **not** the official cloud providers' SSP templates but rather highlight both the controls inherited from that IaaS provider's P-ATO and the controls applicable to Docker Enterprise Edition Advanced.
+When conducting an ATO, it is still your responsibility to request the provider's official SSP package as appropriate and conduct your own security analysis and audit.

 |Provider|Format|Baselines|Status|
 |--------|------|---------|------|
 |[Microsoft Azure Government](https://azure.microsoft.com/en-us/overview/clouds/government/)|[Azure Blueprint](https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-plan-compliance) (.docx)|Moderate<br>High<br>DoD L4<br>DoD L5|Available<br>Coming Soon<br>Coming Soon<br>Coming Soon|

-Note that even if a pre-built template for Docker EE is not available for your chosen cloud provider, you can still use the OpenControl-formatted content in this repository to generate your own SSP templates.
+Note that even if a precompiled template for Docker EE is not available for your chosen cloud provider, you can still use the OpenControl-formatted content in this repository to generate your own SSP templates.
 Much of the content in this repository is identical to that which is provided in the pre-built templates.

 ## InSpec profiles for Docker EE